dmitry-brazhenko/ab-test-advanced-toolkit/README.md

 ## Data Preparation

-To use AB Test Advanced Toolkit effectively, you need to prepare three main types of data:
+To use A/B Test Advanced Toolkit effectively, you need to prepare three main types of data:

 ### 1. Event Data

-The `event_data` is crucial for analysis in AB Test Advanced Toolkit.
+The `event_data` is crucial for analysis in A/B Test Advanced Toolkit.
 It tracks user interactions and should include the following mandatory columns:

 - `timestamp`: The date and time when the event occurred.
 - `userid`: A unique identifier for the user who triggered the event.